dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab3/LabInstructions.md

 **Note: You need to have a database to create the table inside it.
 If you don’t have one yet, see below how to create the CM Mobiles database.**

-1.Type the following SQL statement inside the SQL terminal editor on the Coursera platform.
+1. Type the following SQL statement inside the SQL terminal editor on the Coursera platform.

 ```SQL
 CREATE DATABASE cm_devices;